 But then, the surprise ending to Anne Boleyn's amazing story began to unfold.

-After her death, there was no ‘villain’ for Henry VIII and Anne Boleyn to side up against, and the lack of a common enemy was a final nail in the coffin of their marriage.
+her death, there was no ‘villain’ for Henry VIII and Anne Boleyn to side up

 We all know how that story ended, so back to poor exhausted Charles V -